December 8, 2019 / Esther Choy

 Rather, I mean the kinds of compelling stories that you proactively tell your team in hopes of influencing them for good.
-At key moments, great leaders must tell these stories.
+These are the key leadership storytelling moments that great leaders recognize and maximize.
 In fact, there can be harmful consequences if they do not present a coherent narrative to their teams during these moments.

 Missing the chance to do this can create a “story vacuum.”
 When times are uncertain and those in the know are not speaking up, others will rush to fill in the gaps with their own stories.
 This is fertile ground for rumors!
 People will be constructing a narrative no matter what.
 It’s up to you whether you intentionally contribute to that narrative or leave people to their own devices.

 After the terrorist attacks on the World Trade Center in 2001, President George W. Bush gave the United States a narrative intended not only to help them process their shock and grief but also–according to Shiller–to keep the economy from plummeting.
 It was “a script,” says Shiller, “for strong, courageous, inspired behavior.”

 When Shiller quoted the speech Bush gave to airline workers, I saw a recognizable model.
 I call it the AIA model: Acknowledge, Inspire, Aspire.